Announcing Nuekit 0.1

 Significantly faster build times

-Nue is in order of magnitude faster than its cousins.
+Nue is an order of magnitude faster than its cousins.
 An identical blogging site takes around 50ms to build with Nuekit and over ten seconds with Next.js:

 Building blog template with Nue in 39ms ¯\_(ツ)_/¯